ysyk2021/using-employee-satisfaction-surveys-to-address-workplace-conflict-encouraging-open-communication-and/src/chapter-1-3.md

-# Why Understanding the Power of Employee Satisfaction Surveys is Critical for Effective Conflict Management

 Effective conflict management is essential for creating a positive and productive work environment.
 One critical tool in achieving this goal is employee satisfaction surveys.
 In this chapter, we will explore why understanding the power of employee satisfaction surveys is critical for effective conflict management.